 What is HR and payroll system?

-Human resources primarily focus on managing employee relations, while payroll handles employees’ financial compensation and the payment process.
+Human resources primarily focuses on managing employee relations, while payroll handles employees’ financial compensation and the payment process.
 Although these departments have separate roles, they share overlapping responsibilities.

 -